 For a company like Google, paying the FTC millions probably won’t hurt the tech giant that much.
 In fact, according to CNN business, “Google’s $170 million payment reflects less than 1 percent of the company’s quarterly advertising revenue.”

 COPPA Compliance on YouTube

 Those who will be affected most by this decision will mostly likely be the creators of children’s videos on YouTube.
 Channels and businesses that make a living by monetizing their videos on YouTube through advertising will no longer be able to do so if their audience is primarily children or if their videos focus on children’s characters, themes, toys or games.

 However, Google does recognize that this will have a negative impact on children’s content creators on YouTube.
-In efforts to help those affected adjust to the changes, Google will be providing resources to help as well as investing $100 million in a fund dedicated to the creation of original children’s content on Youtube and YouTube kids globally, according to their Blog Post.
+In an effort to help those affected, Google will be providing resources to help, as well as investing $100 million in a fund dedicated to the creation of original children’s content on Youtube and YouTube kids globally, according to their blog post.

 It’s too soon to tell whether or not this settlement will solve the issues involving COPPA violations by tech giants.
 In fact, two FTC commissioners voted against the settlement in a 2-3 vote because they felt that it failed to hold company executives personally accountable for COPPA violations, according to CNN Business.
 Simply slapping Google with a fine instead of offering a permanent solution concerns those who are opposed.

 On the other hand, those in favor of the settlement were afraid that if they were to take Google to court, they might not have a chance to protect children if the FTC didn’t come out on top.